About the Test

 Providing a blood sample is very low-risk.
 You may sometimes have slight bruising at the site where the needle entered your skin.

 Your health care provider may share your folate test results with you, or you may be able to receive results through an online portal, over the telephone, or through the mail.
 Folate results are typically available within a day or two.

 Interpreting test results

 There are two ways of measuring folate in a blood sample.
 The most common method is measuring the folate level in serum, which refers to the liquid portion of blood.
-The other method measures the folate in the red blood cell component of blood.
+Another method measures the folate in the red blood cell component of blood.

-When you get your test results, your report will indicate your level of folate, whether the folate was measured in serum or red blood cells, and a reference range.
-Reference ranges indicate the range of results that are considered to be expected for healthy people.
+When you get your test results, your report will indicate your level of folate, whether it was measured in serum or red blood cells, and a reference range.
+The latter indicates the range of results considered to be expected for healthy people.

-A value indicating a deficiency means you have a lower than normal amount of folate in your blood, which can lead to problems such as anemia, low levels of white blood cells and platelets, as well as birth defects if you are pregnant.
+A value indicating a deficiency means you have a lower-than-normal amount of folate in your blood, which can lead to problems such as anemia, low levels of white blood cells and platelets, and birth defects if you are pregnant.

 You may wish to ask your doctor some of the following questions about your folate test results:

 - Do my test results enable you to make a diagnosis?

 - Are you able to recommend any treatment, such as supplementation with folic acid, based on my test results?